Check Here for COVID Safety Guidelines and Announcements

 Order Our Travel Guide

-Fast food is fine when you’re in a hurry, but why rush when you can relax with family and friends while savoring a fantastic meal.
-Feast on steaks grilled to perfection at Austin’s, or throw back a pint of Guinness while taking in the charm of Ugly Oyster Drafthaus, a truly Irish pub in downtown Reading.
+Fast food is fine when you’re in a hurry, but why rush when you can relax with family and friends over a fantastic meal?
+Feast on steaks grilled to perfection at Austin’s, or throw back a pint of Guinness at the Ugly Oyster Drafthaus, a truly Irish pub in downtown Reading.
 Judy’s on Cherry may be housed in one of Reading’s oldest buildings, but the menu offerings are anything but dated.
 Looking for a sports bar?
 The Pike Cafe will keep you on top of the action with great sandwiches and entrees to boot.
-As for star treatment, experience find dining at Dans – said to be one of the late Joan River’s favorite restaurants.
+As for star treatment, experience fine dining at Dans – said to be one of the late Joan River’s favorite restaurants.
 Follow our country roads to The Bridge Inn & Martini Bar.
 Well worth the trip for its fabulous cuisine and delicious martinis.
-Get to know these outstanding eateries and so many more in Pennsylvania’s American Region.

-Combine your love of craft beers and good food with visits to Saucony Creek Reading Station, Saucony Creek Brewery & Gastro Pub Kutztown, Oak Brook Brewing Company, Schyalor Brewing Company or the ever popular Chatty Monks.Brewing Company.
+Combine your love of craft beers and good food with visits to Saucony Creek Reading Station, Saucony Creek Brewery & Gastro Pub Kutztown, or the ever popular Chatty Monks.Brewing Company.
 As for food and locally made wine, Folino Estate Winery transports you to the Italian countryside with authentic Italian dishes paired beautifully with their assorted wines.
+Or spend a day following the Berks County Wine Trail and discover the delicious locally produced wines.

-Some outdoor activities, like biking and hiking, can be enjoyed year round in Berks County, but some adventures are better in warm weather.
-Berks County Parks are always great for nature walks and running, but come spring, bring fishing tackle and a picnic lunch for a day of fun.
+Berks County Parks are always great for nature walks and running, but when the temperatures rise, add fishing tackle and a picnic lunch for a day of fun.
 While Hawk Mountain Sanctuary, French Creek, and Blue Marsh Lake provide ideal spot to watch birds, French Creek and Blue Marsh become favored swimming and boating destinations throughout spring, summer and fall.

 Of course, spring weather can fluctuate.
 Visit historic sites like Conrad Weiser, Daniel Boone Homestead, and Hopewell Furnace provide ample room to roam, as well as shelter from showers that might cloud your day.
 Or, walk the grounds of Reading Public Museum and Neag Planetarium before or after viewing an exhibit or show.
 Book an train ride at one of our local railroads.
 You’ll be surprised by the variety of excursions, stops, and seating options.